djtooke/CV/README.md

 - Projects in Ruby, Ruby on Rails, and Javascript, with an emphasis on Object Oriented Programming (OOP)
 - An emphasis on Agile and XP values, and an understanding of industry best-practice
 - All our code exemplifies Test-Driven Development (TDD), typically with RSpec and Jasmine, but also with testing frameworks written from scratch.
 - Many of our projects were web-based, hosted by frameworks such as Sinatra, http-server, and Rails, and deployed by services such as Heroku.
-We have also used SQL and MongoDB for database storage, and have been concerned to correctly deploy MVC.
+We also used SQL and MongoDB for database storage, and have been concerned to correctly deploy MVC.

 **Well-Typed LLP (September 2016 to September 2018)**
 *Assistant Business Administrator, September 2016 - September 2018*